 - Obtain practical experience by volunteering on campaigns or working in one of many high level government internships.

 - Enhance your speaking skills by presenting at conferences.

 - Prepare to pursue a juris doctorate degree by enrolling in our prelaw program.

 Each year students from our department have the opportunity to organize, attend, and compete in a variety of activities.
 Upcoming events include:

-November - Oklahoma Intercollegiate Legislature Session at the State Capitol
+Spring and Fall - Oklahoma Intercollegiate Legislature Session at the State Capitol